Gaymer: 2006 University of Illinois

 In 2006, a sociological study at University of Illinois at Urbana-Champaign looked at the gay gamer subgroup focusing on the profile of a "gaymer", and concerns they have regarding the perception of them in the gaming community and visibility of gay characters in games.
 The study's author noted the level of prejudice that gaymers endure: "Gay gamers experience a double edged sword of prejudice...
 The mainstream gay culture and media is not supportive of video games.
 Then you have the video game culture that is not supportive of gay culture.
 So you have these people stuck in the middle who have this double edged prejudice."
-With about 10,000 respondents the survey exhibited a reverse bell curve of gamer sexuality, with most people identifying as either completely heterosexual or homosexual.
+With approximately 10,000 respondents, the survey exhibited a reverse bell curve of gamer sexuality with most people identifying as either completely heterosexual or homosexual.
 Only a "very small minority" of the respondents to the first survey supported the use of the term gaymer.